 - Sidebar widget.

-The new options are welcome additions — particularly the in-content form, which is a form type that was notably absent from the early selection.
+The new options are welcome additions, particularly the in-content form — a type that was notably absent from the early selection.
 Another interesting addition is the fullscreen option, which allows you to cover the whole screen with your form — thereby practically forcing your visitors to either sign up or hit the back/close button.
 A popular use of these types of fullscreen form is to display them as a kind of welcome or gateway message to your visitors as they arrive at your site (or just before they’re about to exit).

-There’s also a new selection of form types that have been created for mobile visitors.
-But it’s not just new ways of displaying the forms that have been added, OptinMonster now includes more templates for the forms.
+There’s also a new selection of form types for mobile visitors, but it’s not just new ways of displaying the forms that have been added — OptinMonster now includes more templates for the forms.

 Once you’ve chosen a template, the design can be fully customized through the intuitive OptinMonster form editor.
 Thanks to recent updates to the editor, you can simply click on a form element to start modifying it.
 In fact, it’s fair to say that OptinMonster has a live front-end editor that rivals some of the best page builder plugins for WordPress.
-So if you’re looking for a tool that gives you the ability to create truly custom popups for your website, OptimMonster certainly has the right level of functionality.
+So, if you’re looking for a tool that lets you create truly custom popups for your website, OptinMonster certainly has the right level of functionality.

-Another recent addition to OptinMonster is the selection of new CSS3 animation effects that can be triggered as a form is being displayed to help catch the attention of your visitors.
-You can also now add a sound effect to your forms that is played when the form loads.
+Another recent addition to OptinMonster is the selection of new CSS3 animation effects, which can be triggered as a form is being displayed to help catch the attention of your visitors.
+You can now also add a sound effect to your forms that plays when they load.